Bhupesh-V/til/Miscellaneous/tech-writing-cookbook.md

-# Tech Writing Rulebook - Writing tips for you and my future self
+# Tech Writing Cookbook - Writing tips for you and my future self
 <!-- **_Posted on 09 May, 2021_** -->